Fundamental analysis of equity shares is the basic understanding of the basic foundation of every share before investing.

 D/E Ratio = Total Liabilities of a company / Total Shareholder’s Equity

 D/E is used to calculate the debt of a company.
-Investing in a company having more debt will be always a danger sign for investors.
+Investing in a company having more debt will be always a dangerous sign for investors.

-Current ratio is the calculation of the total asset divided by total liabilities
+The current ratio is the calculation of the total assets divided by the total liabilities

 Current ratio = Total Assets / Total Liabilities

 A company can be determined to be in good shape if the current ratio is more than 2.
 It means the assets are two times higher than the liabilities of the company.
 To have a clear understanding of the fundamental analysis of a stock, please have a look at Investello.